 The fellowship provides an opportunity to learn about and care for patients with a wide spectrum of disease including inflammatory bowel disease, motility disorders, nutrition, acute and chronic liver disease, biliary disease, pancreatic disease, and liver transplantation.
 Broad endoscopic training is provided with conventional and novel endoscopic modalities, as well as access to a variety of research opportunities.

 Statement of General Philosophy and Principles

 The training program is based on the supposition that Fellows-in-Training are mature and responsible physicians.
 As such, they are to be treated by the senior staff and faculty as junior colleagues in the discipline of Internal Medicine and the subspecialty discipline of Gastroenterology.
-It is also presupposed that the trainees are capable and willing to accept a major share of the responsibility for their own educations.
+It is also presupposed that the trainees are capable and willing to accept a share of the responsibility for their own education.

 The goal of the faculty is to convey, by example and by didactic teaching, a comprehensive, thoughtful, analytical approach to the whole patient.
 All humane and competent physicians must take the time to view the patient as a whole and come to understand the particular illness with which the patient presents in the broad social and cultural context of that patient's prior and current experiences.
 This requires a broad base of knowledge in general Internal Medicine with emphasis on the underlying scientific principles of physiology, pathophysiology, immunology and other relevant biomedical disciplines.
 The teaching and learning of these underlying principles of basic science and particularly of pathophysiology and rational therapeutics are central to all good medical education.
 Nowhere is this more true than in the disciplines of gastroenterology and hepatology.